OptimistikSAS/OIBus/documentation/docs/guide/north-connectors/common-settings.md

 ## Archive

-It is also possible to enable archive mode, and to set a **retention duration**.
-With archive mode enabled, files will be kept in the `archive` subfolder.
-Otherwise, they are deleted once sent to the North application.

-If the retention duration is set to zero, it will keep files indefinitely.

 You can also activate archive mode and define a **retention duration**.
 When archive mode is enabled, files will be preserved in the `archive` subfolder; otherwise, they will be deleted once transmitted to the North application.

 If you set the retention duration to zero, it means that files will be retained indefinitely.